Spotify Playlist Promotion

 There are shady companies called click centers that sell you packages of fake streams.
 Don’t do it.
 It is against Spotify policy and not worth risking your reputation with one of the world’s biggest music streaming services.

-There are legitimate services that offer pitching your tracks to independent playlist curators.
-Many guarantee a certain amount of playlist adds or streams.
+Some guarantee a certain amount of playlist adds or streams.
 How can they do this?
-Some actually pitch in the same way I described above and are legitimate.
-But many aren’t actually pitching your music to curators.
+Some actually pitch in the same way I described above.
+But most aren’t actually pitching your music to curators.
 They have contacted the original owners of those playlists and purchased the account for cash money.
 So they now control it and can put tracks from their paying customers.

 Very few of these services have direct relationships with official Spotify curators.
 They also don’t pitch the major label owned playlists Filtr (Sony), Digster (Warner), and Topsify (Universal).
 These label owned playlists are curated almost exclusively with Sony, Warner, and Universal owned or distributed content.

-- Some of these paid services have value, and can help you generate organic plays and real followers.
-They’re not fake.
+- Not all are fake.
 But in my experience, these types of playlists are of low quality because they are curated based on money, not on which tracks flow well or sound good on the same playlist.
 Consequently, these service owned playlists don’t usually have a good return on investment.
 You certainly won’t make your money back from streaming royalties.
-But they may get the algorithm going or bring in new fans.
+And they will do damage to your algorithm song score.
+It’s a counterproductive strategy.

 Once you get in a playlist, make the most of it!
 Find a way to contact or reach out to the curator who added your playlist and thank them to show your gratitude.
 It tells them you appreciate their support, and it might lead to an ongoing relationship for your future releases, or even your old catalogue.